Ricks-Lab/benchMT/README.md

 ## Development Plans and Known Limitations
 * Currently, running more than one job at a time on a single GPU is not supported.
 * Consider an alternative to lshw to get valid GPU compute platforms, since lshw doesn't check for compute capability.
 * Energy reporting feature only implemented for GPUs using amdgpu drivers.
-If you know how to ready current power for nVidia GPUs and want to collaborate on implementing this feature, let me know!
+If you know how to read current power for nVidia GPUs and want to collaborate on implementing this feature, let me know!

 ## History
 #### New in Previous Release  -  v1.4.0